NexusNation/Documentation/Rules/TTT.md

 	9. You may repeat a KOS at any time in the round as long as it is within the correct format.
 	10. Being shot at or shooting a Traitor does not make you proven.
 	11. Someone is only proven to you as an invidual if you have witnessed it or it has been called by the Detective.
-	12. Innocent tasers have to be used twice on a player to prove them.

 4. ## Traitor Rules